AGE: – Qing Dynasty Yongzheng Mark (1723 – 1735)

 BASE DIAM: – 8.5cm

 Qing Dynasty Eight Immortals Porcelain Bowl Yongzheng Mark with metal bands around the top and the outside of the base.
-The metal bands do not cover any cracks or chips and was possibly placed there to protect the rims, the metal stops short of covering the inside edges of the rims,with some residual glue showing around the edges of the metal.
+The metal bands do not cover any cracks or chips, the metal stops short of covering the inside edges of the rims, with some residual glue showing around the edges of the metal.

 Yongzheng was the fifth emperor of the Manchu-led Qing dynasty, and the eleventh son of the Kangxi Emperor, he was one of only four of the eleven children who survived into adulthood.
 Yongzheng was the third emperor to rule over China proper.
 His reign was short and lasted for only 12 years from 1723 until 1735, whereas his father Emperor Kangxi was the longest reigning emperor in Chinese History, reigning from 1662 until 1722.